 While you may be able to get a tub liner for less than $1,000 or so, keep in mind that this covers the tub only.
 If you want matching wall panels, a shower surround or special features such as shelves, grab bars or built-in soap dishes, you price will typically increase.

 And keep in mind that these prices reflect tub liners in general, and you may pay a premium for a brand-name product.
 Always contact a company directly to determine how much your particular project will cost.
 Many companies, including Bath Fitter®, offer free in-home consultation to help you understand cost and scope.
 It can be nearly impossible to estimate costs without such a consultation to pinpoint specifications and installation needs.

 National statistics show that average costs for the liner itself (not including wall surround panels) range from $700 to $1400, but with with professional installation the costs of a tub liner with wall panels can go into the range of $4,000 to $7,000.
 Nationally, the average price of a professionally installed acrylic tub/shower liner is about $3,000.

 Things to Consider

-While tub lining is an easy and affordable way to change the color of your bath or cover hard-to-clean tiles, it's not the best choice for every bathroom.
+- While tub lining is an easy and affordable way to change the color of your bath or cover hard-to-clean tiles, it's not the best choice for every bathroom.
 Liners are not designed to cover problems like mold, rot, or other serious signs of damage.
-They also can't be used on most jetted or claw-foot tubs, and some installers may refuse to work with fiberglass tubs due to the potential for poor results.
+They can't be used on most jetted or claw-foot tubs, and some installers may refuse to work with fiberglass tubs due to the potential for poor results.

-Protect yourself from unscrupulous businesses by taking the time to secure three estimates anytime you hire a contractor of any kind.
-This helps you paint a true picture of the cost for your particular project, and helps you avoid any bids that are too low or too high.
+- Protect yourself from unscrupulous businesses by taking the time to secure three estimates anytime you hire a contractor of any kind.
+This helps you paint a true picture of the cost for your particular project, and it helps you avoid any bids that are too low or too high.

 Hunker may earn compensation through affiliate links in this story.